davidderaedt/CC-Extension-Builder-for-Sublime-Text/README.md

 #CC Extension Builder for Sublime Text

 This Sublime Text 2 package lets you create HTML/CSS/JS based extension panels for Adobe CC apps such as Photoshop, Illustrator, InDesign, or After Effects.
+It is meant for the current CEP4.2 architecture (compatible with the current versions of CC apps).

 *This is a work in progress.
 For now, it only supports Mac OSX.
-Windows users can use the equavilent extension for Brackets*
+Windows users can use [the equavilent extension for Brackets](https://github.com/davidderaedt/CC-Extension-Builder-for-Brackets)*

 ![image](assets/screenshot.png)

 ##Installation

-For now, you can download the ZIP of this repository, unzip it and rename the folder to `CCExtensions`, and then copy the folder to the `Packages` directory (which you can find under `Preferences > Browse Packages`).
+For now, you have to download the ZIP of this repository, unzip it, and rename the folder to `CCExtensions` (mandatory for now), and then copy the folder to the `Packages` directory (which you can find under `Preferences > Browse Packages`).

 You should now find a new `CC Extensions` menu under the `Tools` menu.

-Support for *Package control* will come at a later.
+Support for *Package control* will come later.

 ##Usage